mmazitov/meme-catalog/README.md

 ## Features

+- **API Integration**: Fetches meme data from the Imgflip API
+- **Random Selection**: Displays 10 random memes from the API
 - **Dual View Modes**: Switch between table and masonry grid layouts
 - **Meme Management**: Edit meme titles, URLs, and like counts
 - **Clipboard Integration**: Quick copy functionality for meme URLs
 - **Form Validation**: Schema-based validation using Zod
 - **Responsive Design**: Mobile-friendly with adaptive navigation
 - **State Persistence**: Automatically saves state to localStorage
+- **Automatic Likes**: Random like count generation for each meme

+## API Integration

+The application integrates with the [Imgflip API](https://imgflip.com/api) to fetch meme templates.
+Key features of the API integration include:
+- Fetches a collection of popular meme templates
+- Randomly selects 10 memes for display
+- Automatically generates random like counts (0-99) for each meme
+- Caches fetched memes in Redux store with persistence

 ## Views